-While dosing yourself with sunshine doesn't up your calorie churn, there is some scientific evidence that sunlight helps you burn more fat.
-Research published in Scientific Reports in November 2017 concluded that the sun's blue light wavelengths help shrink white fat cells located just beneath the skin's surface.
+While the sun doesn't burn calories, there is some scientific evidence that sunlight helps you burn more fat.
+For example, November 2017 research in Scientific Reports concluded that the sun's blue light wavelengths help shrink white fat cells located just beneath the skin's surface.

 The discovery was accidental.
 Researchers at the University of Alberta in Canada set out to help those with type 1 diabetes by attempting to genetically engineer these fat cells to produce insulin when exposed to light.
-Along the way, they were surprised to note that sun exposure actually shrunk the lipid droplets in the fat cells under the skin and caused these cells to store less fat.
+Along the way, they found sun exposure actually shrunk the lipid droplets in the fat cells under the skin and caused these cells to store less fat.

 However, researchers also noted that more studies need to be done in this area, and that they don't yet know the intensity or duration of sunlight needed to activate this process.